pyslackers/sir-bot-a-lot/docs/index.rst

    contain the root `toctree` directive.

 =========================================
-Welcome to sir-bot-a-lot's documentation!
+Welcome to Sir Bot-a-lot's documentation!
 =========================================

-A slack bot built for the people and by the people of the `python developers slack community`_.
+An asynchronous bot framework built for the people and by the people of the `python developers slack community`_.
 Want to join? `Get an invite`_ !

 .. toctree::